ryanozx/tp/docs/UserGuide.md

 #### Find leave records by leave status: `find-leave-status`

-If you wish to view the leave records in HRMate that have a particular status, you can use the `find-leave-status` command to do so.
+To find leave records by leave status, use the `find-leave-status` command.
+This command will find leave records that have the specified status.

 1. Type in the following [command](#glossary) in the [command box](#glossary):
    `find-leave-status STATUS`, and replace `STATUS` with the status of the leave records you wish to view.